zvimosh/runnerUp/README.md

 This script is used to calculate the runner up score (the second highest number) from a list.

 ## Usage
+Method 1: Give a list of integers
+Method 2: Give no input and the script will ask for at least two integers to be entered

 ## Changelog
 * 18-11-2022
     * Initial version
+* 18-11-2022
+    * added the script